 - If desired, you can write the debt collector and tell them you would rather work with the IRS directly.
 They are obligated to comply and must send your account back to the IRS.

 - You can hire a tax attorney to represent you before the IRS and a private debt collector.
 Our attorneys can evaluate your options including settlement, penalty abatement and bankruptcy.

 - If the IRS’s private debt collector violated the Fair Debt Collection Practices Act, you may have a private right of action against the collection company.

 The FAST Act also allows the IRS to revoke your passport for accounts that are delinquent.
 Should you have any questions about your account, whether you’re dealing with a scammer or what your options may be, please contact our Denver Colorado Springs, or Castle Rock tax attorneys at R&H.

 Our attorneys can represent you before the IRS and the private debt collector.
 As we have dealt with hundreds of cases, we know what is permissible and what is against the law.
 We can evaluate all your options and give you an unbiased opinion on how best to move forward.

 Don’t wait until your wages are garnished or your bank account is levied, or a lien is filed against your home.
-Call now to get your free initial consultation with an R&H tax attorney.
+Call us now at 303-688-0944 to get your free initial consultation with a Robinson & Henry tax attorney.